Providing suitable employment

-Ideally, the employee returns to the same work group and carries out duties within their capacity, in line with their treating practitioner’s advice about their abilities and restrictions.
+Ideally, the employee returns to the same work group and carries out duties within their capacity, in line with their treating practitioner’s advice about their abilities and medical restrictions.

-When working out which suitable duties might suit a returning employee, you should consider the following possibilities:
+When working out which duties may be suitable for an employee returning to work, you should consider these questions: